ipnz/Docs/Policies/ModernSchools.md

 "While personalising learning-based approaches are being implemented in a limited way, in pockets and/or at the margins of the sector, we are not yet seeing the kinds of 'deep personalisation' argued for by future-focused educationalists."

-1.
+### 3.4 Capability

-  1. **3.4**** Capability**
+#### 3.4.1 Teaching practice

-**3.4.1        Teaching practice:** Educationalist and teacher Claire Amos [writes](http://www.teachingandelearning.com/2014/03/realising-future-of-nz-education-open.html?m=1) that New Zealand needs to address models of teaching practice: "As Scott McLeod highlights in his blog [Dangerously Irrelevant](http://dangerouslyirrelevant.org/) **,** three educational shifts are needed which will have the most impact on our students' future and their success within it.
+Educationalist and teacher Claire Amos [writes](http://www.teachingandelearning.com/2014/03/realising-future-of-nz-education-open.html?m=1) that New Zealand needs to address models of teaching practice: "As Scott McLeod highlights in his blog [Dangerously Irrelevant](http://dangerouslyirrelevant.org/) **,** three educational shifts are needed which will have the most impact on our students' future and their success within it.

 "There is a need to move from low level thinking such as recall and rote learning to high level thinking and complex problem solving.
 We must engage shift from analogue to digital (or I would actually argue 'blended') and as [Sugata Mitra](http://en.wikipedia.org/wiki/Sugata_Mitra) states, 'unlock the power of new technologies for increasingly self-directed education'.
 Which leads us to the final shift - teacher centred to student centred.
 Critical thinking, digitally rich and increasing levels of self-direction will ensure we are developing learners who can survive in the knowledge age and flourish in the age of hyper-change."